UTSA-ICS/sid-server/doc/source/configuration.rst

 Logging is configured externally to the rest of Keystone.
-Configure the path to your logging configuration file using the ``[DEFAULT] log_config`` option of ``keystone.conf``.
+Configure the path to your logging configuration file using the ``[DEFAULT] log_config`` option of ``sidserver.conf``.
 If you wish to route all your logging through syslog, set the ``[DEFAULT] use_syslog`` option.

 A sample ``log_config`` file is included with the project at